mr-kingshuk/vinayak-night-canteen-server/README.md

 **Response Summary:**

 - **200:** Success, returns a list of orders with pagination metadata.
-- **400:** Invalid Page Number if the requested page exceeds total pages, or "No orders found" if the user has no orders.
+- **400:** Invalid Page Number if the requested page exceeds the total pages, or "No orders found" if the user has no orders.
 - **500:** Server error.

 </details>